MasterMedo/bible-relationships/README.md

 MATCH path = (son)-[* bfs (e, v | e.type = "father")]->(a)
 WITH son.name as tribe, count(a) + 1 AS size_by_blood
 OPTIONAL MATCH (person)
+WHERE person.tribe IN
+CASE tribe
+  WHEN "Joseph" THEN ["Manasseh", "Ephraim"]
+  ELSE [tribe]
+END
-WHERE person.tribe in CASE tribe WHEN "Joseph" THEN ["Manasseh", "Ephraim"] ELSE [tribe] END RETURN tribe, size_by_blood, count(person) AS size_by_marriage ORDER BY size_by_blood DESC, size_by_marriage DESC
+RETURN tribe, size_by_blood, count(person) AS size_by_marriage
+ORDER BY size_by_blood DESC, size_by_marriage DESC
 ```